psshri/KodeKloudCKSchallenges/CHALLENGE 1/README.md

-**NOTE**: You can find all the YAML manifest files used for this challenge in the current directory in this repo
+**NOTE**: You can find all the YAML manifest files used for this challenge in the current directory

-## Step 1: Identify the image with zero CRITICAL Vulnerability
+## Step 1: Images

+*Click on Images icon present in the interactive architecture diagram in the challenge lab*

+### Task 1: Permitted images are: 'nginx:alpine', 'bitnami/nginx', 'nginx:1.13', 'nginx:1.17', 'nginx:1.16'and 'nginx:1.14'.
+Use 'trivy' to find the image with the least number of 'CRITICAL' vulnerabilities.

-List all the images present
+We need to identify the image with zero CRITICAL Vulnerability.
+List all the images present by running the following command.

 ```bash
 root@controlplane$ docker images